You may have heard the buzz about bone broth being the latest, must-have health tonic.

 - Add a few grinds of Himalayan pink salt (don’t add any of those nasty chicken stock cubes).

 - I also add about a table spoon of raw apple cider vinegar.
-You can’t taste it but it helps leach all those valuable minerals from the bones into the soup.
+You can’t taste it but it helps leach all those valuable minerals from the chicken bones into the soup.

 - Cover with water and bring to the boil.